yzxie/yzxie.github.io/_posts/2018-12-07-dubbo-spring.markdown

 * 在ReferenceBean中，除了进行application，module，monitor等设值外，会调用FactoryBean的getObject生成服务代理proxy。具体看FactoryBean。

 #### FactoryBean：spring容器BeanFactory获取bean的实例对象

 ```
 package org.springframework.beans.factory;

-/
+/*
   Interface to be implemented by objects used within a {@link BeanFactory} which
   are themselves factories for individual objects.
 If a bean implements this
   interface, it is used as a factory for an object to expose, not directly as a
   bean instance that will be exposed itself.

-  <p><b>NB: A bean that implements this interface cannot be used as a normal bean.</b>
+  NB: A bean that implements this interface cannot be used as a normal bean.
   A FactoryBean is defined in a bean style, but the object exposed for bean
   references ({@link #getObject()}) is always the object that it creates.

-  <p>FactoryBeans can support singletons and prototypes, and can either create
+  FactoryBeans can support singletons and prototypes, and can either create
   objects lazily on demand or eagerly on startup.
 The {@link SmartFactoryBean}
   interface allows for exposing more fine-grained behavioral metadata.

-  <p>This interface is heavily used within the framework itself, for example for
+  This interface is heavily used within the framework itself, for example for
   the AOP {@link org.springframework.aop.framework.ProxyFactoryBean} or the
   {@link org.springframework.jndi.JndiObjectFactoryBean}.
 It can be used for
   custom components as well; however, this is only common for infrastructure code.

-  <p><b>{@code FactoryBean} is a programmatic contract.
+  {@code FactoryBean} is a programmatic contract.
 Implementations are not
-  supposed to rely on annotation-driven injection or other reflective facilities.</b>
+  supposed to rely on annotation-driven injection or other reflective facilities.
   {@link #getObjectType()} {@link #getObject()} invocations may arrive early in
   the bootstrap process, even ahead of any post-processor setup.
 If you need access
   other beans, implement {@link BeanFactoryAware} and obtain them programmatically.

-  <p>Finally, FactoryBean objects participate in the containing BeanFactory's
+  Finally, FactoryBean objects participate in the containing BeanFactory s
   synchronization of bean creation.
 There is usually no need for internal
   synchronization other than for purposes of lazy initialization within the
   FactoryBean itself (or the like).